 The Rosario Beach Tide Pools are one of the most popular places for groups and classes to visit in the park.
 During the spring and summer, thousands of people flock to this small and fragile ecosystem, making it challenging to preserve them for everyone to enjoy.
-On May 16, 1995, during a -3.2 tide, 29 school buses, numerous vans and vehicles, carrying an estimated 1,200 people came to visit the Rosario Tide pools.
-At the end of the day, little life was left after the trampling.
-The tide pools are still recovering.
+The tide pools are beloved, but have not always been taken care of.
+They are still recovering from past abuse.
 For this reason, a reservation is required for group visits to the tide pools.

 - Click here to view tide tables for Deception Pass (the tide pools are best viewed at a -2 or lower).